MA-FSAR: Multimodal Adaptation of CLIP for Few-Shot Action Recognition: Related Works

 \subsection{Few-shot Learning}

-Few-shot learning leverages the episodic training paradigm, wherein a limited number of labeled training samples from a large number of related tasks are utilized to effectively represent a substantial volume of labeled training samples.
-In recent years, research on few-shot learning can be mainly classified into adaptation-based and metric-based methods.
-The former~\cite{finn2017model,nichol2018reptile,li2017meta} aims to find a network initialization that can be fine-tuned for unknown tasks using limited labeled data, called \textit{gradient by gradient}.
-The latter~\cite{snell2017prototypical,vinyals2016matching,yoon2019tapnet, ye2020few, doersch2020crosstransformers, li2019finding} aims to acquire knowledge of feature space and compare task features using various matching strategies, referred to as \textit{learning to compare}.
+Research on few-shot learning can be mainly classified into adaptation-based and metric-based methods.
+The former aims to find a network initialization that can be fine-tuned for unknown tasks using limited labeled data, called \textit{gradient by gradient}.
+Classical adaptation-based approaches include MAML~\cite{finn2017model} and Reptile~\cite{nichol2018reptile}, with further in-depth research found in ~\cite{li2017meta, wang2020m}.
+The latter aims to acquire knowledge of feature space and compare task features using various matching strategies, referred to as \textit{learning to compare}.
+Representative methods include Prototypical Networks~\cite{snell2017prototypical} and Matching Networks~\cite{vinyals2016matching}, with numerous approaches~\cite{yoon2019tapnet, ye2020few, doersch2020crosstransformers, li2019finding} aiming to make improvements based on these models.